 (ii) Control of industry was to be handed over to the workers or workers soviets.

 (iii) Peace for all, in particular to soldiers who were suffering heavy losses on the front.

 (iv) Equal status was to be granted to all non-Russian nationalities living in the Russian territories.

-➢ The Revolution of October 1917:
+➢ The Revolution of October 1917

 - On 16 October 1917, Lenin persuaded the Petrograd Soviet and the Bolshevik Party to agree to a socialist seizure of power.
-A Military Revolutionary Committee was appointed by the Soviet under Leon Trotsky to organize the seizure.
+A Military Revolutionary Committee was appointed by the Soviets under Leon Trotsky to organize the seizure.